AmanuelZeredawit/Anomaly-detection-and-classification/README.md

 ### Usage

-This project is private and belongs to so using the files without the consent of Arcelor-Mittal company is not allowed.
+This project is a private property of ArcelorMittal.
+So using the files without the consent of ArcelorMittal is not allowed.

 ### Installation

-To deploy and use the project first clone it to your machine.And use the package manager [pip](https://pip.pypa.io/en/stable/) to install the virtual environment and libraries.
+To deploy and use the project first clone it to your machine.
+And use the package manager [pip](https://pip.pypa.io/en/stable/) to install the virtual environment and libraries.